max-cyril/AWS/README.md

 # AWS
-create an amazon S3 bucket and use it to host a static web page https://docs.aws.amazon.com/AmazonS3/latest/userguide/hosting-websites-on-s3-examples.html
+create an amazon S3 bucket and use it to host a static web page. https://docs.aws.amazon.com/AmazonS3/latest/userguide/hosting-websites-on-s3-examples.html

 - create S3 bucket!